Growth and Development in Children with Congenital Heart Disease

 Insurability (ability to get health and life insurance)

-Regular follow-up care at a center offering pediatric or adult congenital cardiac care should continue throughout the individual?s lifespan.
+Regular follow-up care at a center offering adult congenital cardiac care should continue throughout life.

 Consult your child's doctor regarding the specific outlook for your child.